iwarych/Superstore/README.md

 This project provides overview of sales and profit for a Superstore US orders, icluding ovierview of product's subcategories and customers growth.

-File [SuperstoreData](SuperstoreData.csv) contains the original raw data downloaded from one of the public data sources.
+File [SuperstoreData](SuperstoreData.csv) contains the original raw data downloaded from one of the [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final).

 ### My data processing pipeline is as following: